rezabrizi/docs2prompt/README.md

     docs2prompt --repo owner/repo --token YOUR_GITHUB_TOKEN --format markdown --full_repo --external_documentation --output docs.txt

 - `--repo`: GitHub repository in the format `owner/repo` (required if not using `--url`).
-- `--token`: GitHub authentication token (only used if `--repo` is provided).
+- `--token`: Your GitHub authentication token (only used if `--repo` is provided) - HIGHLY RECOMMENDED as without a token you can make at most 60 requests  per hour which easily gets reached with 1 query.
+- `--repo`: Documentation page url (required if not using `--repo`).
 - `--format`: Output format (`default`, `xml`, or `markdown`).
 - `--output`: File name to write the serialized documentation.
 - `--full_repo`: Performs a full recursive search of the repository.
+Having this as True will cause the query to take longer to finish.
 - `--external_documentation`: Enables external documentation heuristic to fetch linked external docs from the root README.
+Having this as True will cause the query to take longer to finish.

 **Example using a documentation URL:**